50 Amazing Landmarks in France To Visit

 40. Pont du Gard, Occitanie

-The mighty Pont du Gard is a surviving scrap of a Roman aqueduct and must visit landmark in southern France.
-Dating from the 1st century, it’s now a UNESCO site.
+The majestic Pont du Gard is a remarkable remnant of a Roman aqueduct and a must see landmark in southern France.
+Dating back to the 1st century, the aqueduct is a UNESCO World Heritage site.

 READ: 10 Day Itinerary for Southern France